paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 ### Dancing Auto mod cursor/dancing pippi

-"dancing pippi" (also known as "dancing Auto mod cursor") is the nickname given to one of the 2016 osu!
-April Fools' jokes in which an update was released that caused the game cursor in [Auto](/wiki/Game_modifier/Auto) mod [replays](/wiki/Replay) to <!--left off here-->
+"dancing pippi" (also known as "dancing Auto mod cursor") is the nickname given a 2016 osu!
+April Fools' joke in which an update was released that caused the game cursor in [Auto](/wiki/Game_modifier/Auto) mod [replays](/wiki/Replay) to circle around the current [hit object](/wiki/Hit_object) in pixel-perfect fashion before eventually hitting the object right on time.
+This is in contrast to the Auto mod's typical robotic, perfectly straight movements.

 #### References